Efficient Saliency Maps for Explainable AI: Introduction

 \subsection{Efficiency and Why it Matters Here}

-Most saliency map methods require many passes through the network in order to generate results or train.
-The gradient methods hypothetically would require just one backwards pass, but often require as many as 15 in order to give an accurate rendering \citep{Hooker18}.
+Most fine resolution saliency map methods require many passes through the network in order to generate results or train.
+The gradient methods hypothetically would require just one backwards pass, but often require as many as 15 in order to give an accurate rendering \cite{Hooker18}.
 This is not always a problem in the lab when a person has a powerful GPU development box.
 However, what if one would like to see the workings of the network at training time or even run time?
 This can be a serious hurdle when running a network on mobile or embedded platforms.
 It is not uncommon for hardware to be barely fast enough to process each image from a video source.
 Running a full backward pass can lead to dropped frames.
 Additionally, viewing or saving the saliency map for \emph{each} frame is infeasible.
 Another problem is that some platforms may not have the memory capacity to save all the information required for a backward pass.
 Gradient based methods cannot work in these instances.
 Sometimes this can even be the case with powerful hardware.
 Satellite images can be vary large and potentially exhaust generous resources.
 An efficient method would enable developers in these areas to get feedback in the field and aid in debugging or understanding the behavior of a network.

 Here we show a method of computing an XAI saliency map which is highly efficient.
 The memory and processing overhead is several orders of magnitude lower than the commonly used gradient methods.
 This makes it feasible in any resource limited environment.
-Also, since we demonstrate empirically that our method is either similar or more accurate than the most commonly used gradient methods, it can be used it to speed up run-time in any situation.
-It is fast enough that we already use it automatically when training networks.
-We notice very little degradation of training speed.
+Also, since we demonstrate empirically that our method is either similar or more accurate than the most commonly used gradient methods, it can be used to speed up run-time in any situation.
+By combining it with an efficient CAM method, it obtains better quantitative results than state-of-the-art methods which also require quite a bit more time to compute.